DirkSonguer/Vitou/documentation/server/basics.md

 ## Successors

-The game server allows chaining of actions as dynamic successory, which are defined in the server configuration file.
+The game server allows chaining of actions as dynamic successor, which are defined in the server configuration file.
 This way hard-coded chains are avoided and the developer can extend the core actions with game specific actions.
 One example would be the initialisation with game-specific data once a new player connects to a game.

-Generally a successor is executed after a defined event, basically creating an if-then chain of actions.
+Generally a successor is executed after a defined event, creating an if-then chain of actions.
 A new successor can be added to the game by adding it in the ./configuration.json in the successors-section.

 Here is an example how to add a successor, defined as type/module/action.
 This executes game->successors->ongamecreated after system->game->create is finsihed.
 Note that the return value of the if-action is handed to the then-action as data and not the origintal data values.